johnnyrgraham/cherry-picker-tracker/README.md

 ## Why I built this

-I pick cherries every summer and would use a stopwatch to record my buckets, it left me wanting something better, I felt the pain of not knowing my rate, not having a record when counts didn't match, and not knowing what I'd actually take home.
+I picked cherries myself and felt the pain of not knowing my rate, not having a record when counts didn't match, and not knowing what I'd actually take home.
 Built the first version in a weekend with Cursor.
 This is the cleaned-up rebuild.

 ---